dallaylaen/potracheno/README.md

 Just like a normal ITS, Potracheno has issues, which in turn have comments and time tracking facility.
-However, instead of tracking time spent on *resolving* an issue, it tracks time spent *working around it*.
+However, instead of tracking time spent on *resolving* an issue, it tracks time wasted *living with it*.

 This is supposed to help track down the exact tech debt instances that slow down and demotivate the team.